garyesmith/react-portfolio/README.md

 ### 6.8 admin/LoginButton component

-Returns JSX to display an Auth0 *Log in* button, and a *Cancel* button, when the current user is not logged in with Auth0.
+Returns JSX to display an [Auth0](https://auth0.com/) *Log in* button, and a *Cancel* button, when the current user is not logged in with Auth0.
 The *Log in* button initiates a call to Auth0 to request secure login.
 The *Cancel* button redirect the user to the front page of the application.

 When the current user is already logged in, this component does not render any JSX.

 ### 6.9 admin/AdminContainer component

-Returns JSX to display placeholder text to indicate the the current user is successfully logged in.
+Returns JSX to display placeholder text to indicate the the current user is successfully logged in with [Auth0](https://auth0.com/).
 This component will be expanded in the future to provide functionality related to creating, editing and deleting Portfolio content.

 When the *Logout* button is clicked, a call to Auth0 is initiated to end the current session, and the user is redirected to the front page of the application.